top of page

 Why Should Businesses Use Double-Entry Bookkeeping for Expense Tracking?

-Business owners frequently question, "Why can't I just use a spreadsheet or a single-entry system?".
+Business owners frequently question, “Why can’t I just use a spreadsheet or a single-entry system?”.
 While simpler solutions may work for personal budgets, they are inadequate for enterprises.
-Here's why double-entry bookkeeping is the top standard for recording expenses.
+Here’s why double-entry bookkeeping is the top standard for recording expenses.
+The double entry method is required by generally accepted accounting principles (GAAP) for most businesses, ensuring accuracy and compliance in financial reporting.

 • Accuracy: The debit-credit balance detects inaccuracies immediately.
 If your books don’t balance, you know something is wrong.